The syntax of the

 __import__() function is:

 __import__(name, globals=None, locals=None, fromlist=(), level=0)

-This function can be used to changed the semantics of import statement as the statement calls this function.
+This function can be used to change the semantics of the import statement as the statement calls this function.
 Instead, it is better to use import hooks.

 mathematics = __import__('math', globals(), locals(), , 0) print(mathematics.fabs(-2.5))

-fabs() is a method defined in
+fabs() method is defined in the

 math module.
 You can call this function using the following syntax:

 import math math.fabs(x)

 However, in the above program, we changed the way